Today's Articles

 By 1932 he was licensed not just as a pilot but as a navigator and an aeronautical engineer.
 In "Black Wings," he wrote, "I do not ally myself with [the] Negro who begs a White man for his job.
 I ally myself with that ... young progressive Negro who believes [he] has the brain, the ability, to carve out his own destiny."

 Powell meant to fly around Jim Crow.
-The new technology of flight truly seemed to be a way to slip "the surly bonds of earth."
+The new flight technology seemed to be a way to slip "the surly bonds of earth."
 Black Americans could build economic independence by taking hold of the embryonic flight industry.
 He founded the Bessie Coleman Aero Club and named the first black woman to fly.

-In 1931 Powell organized an all-Negro air show for the Club in Los Angeles.
-He drew 15,000 visitors.
+In 1931, Powell organized an all-Negro air show for the Club in Los Angeles, which drew 15,000 visitors.
 Powell built his flying school and shop.
 Everything he did had a clean solidarity to it.
 He wasn't an aerial showman or a dramatic public figure.
 His book was filled with down-to-earth technical detail.
 Powell gave that cause its substance, and it's his belief system and a well-honed, bourgeois work ethic.

 He died in 1942, perhaps from the after-effects of World War I poison gas.
 But Powell did live to see his work bear fruit through the Tuskegee Airman Unit of Black fighter pilots.
 He didn't live to see a world where black airline pilots, and then black astronauts, were no longer unusual.